 - Frequent night waking

-- Sensory processing issues (heightened sensitivity to feel of the blankets or sheets, to light or sound, etc.)
+- Sensory processing issues (heightened sensitivity to the feel of the blankets or sheets, to light or sound, etc.)

 - Difficulty relaxing and falling asleep at bedtime

 Here’s the really, really hard part — sleep disorders and ADHD symptoms tend to work in tandem.
-Sleep disorders cause a child to get less sleep than she needs; that lack of sleep makes her ADHD symptoms (hyperactivity, an inability to calm down and focus, etc.) worse.
+Sleep disorders cause a child to get less sleep than she needs.
+This lack of sleep makes her ADHD symptoms (hyperactivity, an inability to calm down and focus, etc.) worse.
 And her worsening ADHD symptoms make it even harder for her to sleep, which makes her ADHD symptoms even more severe… It’s a discouraging, heartbreaking cycle for many families.

 This works in much the same way that overtiredness works in babies — if your baby doesn’t get enough sleep one night, it makes him overly exhausted the next day.
 And that overtiredness makes it even harder for him to fall sleep the next night, which makes him even more overtired…

 Peggy Dolane shared her own experience with us.
 Here’s what she had to say about the connection between her daughter’s ADHD and sleep:

 Three years ago, my seven year old daughter was diagnosed with ADHD.
 Looking back on it, difficulty falling sleep was one of the significant symptoms of her ADHD.
 From day one, even as a baby, sleep didn’t come as easily as for her older brother.
 She would lie in her crib, clearly tired, singing to herself for up to an hour every night.
 Often, you’d find her sitting up in her crib asleep!